ORGULLO LATINO

 As for why we use fresh fruit instead of store-bought juice, there are two main reasons.

-First: store-bought juice doesn't taste as good as the real thing.
-It lacks the fresh punch you get from a fruit that has just been lovingly sliced, often contains less vitamin C, and, in a plastic bottle, means unnecessary waste.
+The first reason is simple: store-bought juice doesn't taste as good as the real thing.
+It lacks the fresh punch of a fruit that has just been lovingly sliced, often contains less vitamin C, and, in a plastic bottle, means unnecessary waste.
 Many manufacturers also add sulfur dioxide to prolong shelf life.

-Second, you can find fresh limones everywhere in Latin America, from big-chain grocery stores to family-run tienditas.
+Second, you can find fresh limones everywhere in Latin America, from big-chain grocery stores to family-run tiendas.
 So why would you settle for something in a bottle?

 Astrid Longi